 - Do they feel that you just don’t understand them?
 Yeh, of course …

 - Perhaps you always studied in absolute silence whereas they want music on in the background?

-- Or you grew up with just one or two special friends and you don’t understand your child’s need to be part of massive social group?
+- Or you grew up with just one or two special friends and you don’t understand your child’s need to be part of a large social group?